markosamuli/linux-machine/README.md

 ### Pengwin on WSL

-I'm no longer using or testing the playbooks on Pengwin Linux since I've upgraded to WSL2 and Ubuntu 20.04 LTS on my Windows 10 environment.
+I'm no longer using or testing the playbooks on Pengwin Linux since I've upgraded to WSL2 and Ubuntu 20.04 LTS and Debian buster on my Windows 10 environment.

 ## Install